Burkle addressing system: History

 The system was created by the Stark County, North Dakota, emergency coordinator Kornard Burkle in 1988 as a way of assigning addresses to houses for use in the then soon to be implemented enhanced 911 services in Stark County.
 A key problem for the system was that since most of the county was rural farmland a significant number of farms in the county either lacked a proper address, or the address they had was not in any uniform system.
 After a meeting on the proposed E911 implementation, Burkle went home and devised what would become the Burkle addressing system to address the challenges faced by the county.
 Because other counties implementing the E911 system in North Dakota faced the same problem and to add a measure of consistency across the state, it was decided that the Burkle system would be used statewide for addressing rural properties.
 At the time it was proposed, no state had adopted a statewide addressing system but since then other states have adopted similar systems.

+In North Dakota, the 'center point' of reference for all but three counties is a point several miles south of the hamlet of Pickardville (between Mercer and McClusky).
+The exceptions are Burleigh, Grand Forks, and Ward counties; each setting their 'center point' based on the addressing system in the county seat (Bismarck, Grand Forks, and Minot respectively).